UdHo/mapvas/README.md

 ```
     echo "50.942878, 6.957936 random garbage words 52.521853, 13.413015 yellow spaces after the coordinate-comma is not important: 52.373520,4.899766" | mapcat
 ```
-- draws a white transparently filled polygon Cologne-Berlin-Amsterdam note that a fill ("transparent" or "solid"):
+- draws a blue transparently filled polygon Cologne-Berlin-Amsterdam note that a fill ("transparent" or "solid"):
 ```
     echo "50.942878, 6.957936 52.521853, 13.413015 52.373520,4.899766 blue transparent" | mapcat
 ```